-We are currently reporting a small overspend of £0.006m, (previous report overspend £0.247m), after use of reserves.
-Progress has been made against the delivery of the savings targets for 2018 - 19 with planned exits from a number of key buildings including Vantage House.
+We are currently reporting a small underspend of £0.016m, (previous report overspend £0.006m), after a decreased use of reserves as shown in Table 3.
+Further progress has been made against the delivery of the savings targets for 2018 - 19 with planned exits from a number of key buildings including Vantage House.

-Significant progress has also been made in identifying areas of additional income generation and capitalisation, particularly in relation to County Farms, offsetting a forecast increase in costs of Corporate Offices.
+Further progress has also been made in identifying areas of additional income generation and capitalisation, particularly in relation to County Farms, offsetting a forecast increase in costs of Corporate Offices.
 Some of these costs are one off exit costs and will be subject to further review to ensure all possible savings are realised before year end, which could reduce the use of reserves needed to achieve a balanced budget.